 Southbury Food Bank

 The Food Bank is housed at 88 Main St. South in Southbury.
-Non-perishable food items are given along with a food voucher to the Southbury Food Center, where clients may purchase meat, milk, eggs or other perishable items.
+Non-perishable food items are given to clients.
 The Food Bank also does a basket program for the Holidays.

 Hours of operation for Southbury Food Bank are:

 Wednesday & Friday from 9:30 a.m. to 12:00 p.m.

 Saturdays (2nd and 4th Saturday only) 8:30 am to 10:30 am

 Applications are available at the Social Services/Elderly Services office.
 Please visit Southbury Food Bank's website for more information.

 Southbury Needy Fund

 The Needy Fund provides assistance on a year-round basis.
 They work with the Town of Southbury Social Services Department and schools providing help.
 Assistance includes emergency car repairs, eye exams and eyeglasses, electric and telephone bills, pharmacy, medical and dental bills, rental assistance insurance bills and organized school trips.